Infanta, Quezon

 It is known as the largest lambanog manufacturer in the province of Quezon.
 The town is also known for its giant mountain snail locally known as bayugo dishes.
-The municipality is the Gateway to the Pacific The Vision of Infanta is Lingap Agad.
+The municipality is nicknamed as "the Gateway to the Pacific".

 Etymology

-Infanta, a title given to the Princess or Heir Apparent of the Spanish Monarchy back in the 13th century.
-It specifically referred to Isabella Clara Eugenia of Austria, the eldest daughter of King Philip II of Spain, the namesake of the Philippines.
+The name Infanta comes from the title Infanta of Spain, which is a title given to the daughters of the Spanish monarch or the heir apparent.
+The town was named after the eldest daughter of Philip II of Spain (the namesake of the Philippines), the Infanta Isabella Clara Eugenia, later Sovereign and Governess of the Spanish Netherlands.

 Before the Spanish colonization, this place was known as Binangonan by its first peoples, the Dumagats.
 Binangonan is a Dumagat word pertaining to a sacred place where a bangon ("sacred name") was given by the Sobkal (Bobo a Laki) to an infant.

 History

 Binangonan de Lampon

 In the year 1578, the venerable and zealous Fray Esteban Ortíz planted the consoling sign of the Cross in this town, who toured the east coast of the island in an expanse of more than sixty leagues, while the shortage of missionaries at that time did not allow the continued assistance of a minister until the year of 1609, with the holy martyr Fray Blas Palomino undertaking anew its conversion, formalized this town and was its first minister.

 After the years of 1658, the administration of this town was ceded from Franciscan mission to the Augustinian Recollects until they ceded it back to the Franciscans in the year 1703.

 The Church, dedicated to Saint Mark the Evangelist, was of bamboo cane and nipa until the year 1732, by which time it was burnt down and the existing one was built, which is made of stone, but roofed with nipa, and the same as the parish house, which serves as a tribunal.
 There is a school of primary education, endowed by the funds of the community; about six hundred wooden houses and many others from bamboo, distributed in its twenty-eight barrios, some of them quite far from the Church.